- About This Product

 We would suggest using the Cummins equivalent parts for the gaskets and filter that are needed and we'd also suggest using "Purple Power" as your cleaning solution.
 The folks at Truck Trend magazine did a comparison of several cleaners and Purple Power was their winner.
 They found the Mopar cleaner to be one of the least effective.

-This Geno's Garage 6.7L EGR Cleaning Kit without filter contains the following:
+The Geno's Garage 6.7L EGR Cleaning Kit without filter contains the following:

 - (2) EGR valve gaskets

-- (1) Large exhaust manifold gasket
+- (1) Large EGR cooler to exhaust manifold gasket

 - (1) Airhorn gasket